JeffreyLiang321/PartsSelect/README.md

 # PartSelect Parts Assistant

 A vertical AI agent for the PartSelect e-commerce platform, scoped to refrigerator and dishwasher parts.
-Built as a 48-hour case study.

 ---